 Please email enquiries for more information.

-The Supreme Court café is on the lower ground floor, which is accessible via lift and stairs, but is currently closed.
+The Supreme Court café is on the lower ground floor, which is accessible via lift and stairs.

 On the lower ground floor there are public toilets for disabled users.
 Accessible toilets are also located on the ground floor by reception and the second floor by Courtroom 1.
 There are braille notices on toilet doors.